eliasbagley/eliasbagley.github.io/_posts/2015-10-29-dex-method-limit.markdown

 categories: Android
 ---

-Google has officially addressed teh 65k method limit in Android 5, and has included a support library for earlier platforms.
+Google has officially addressed the 65k method limit in Android 5, and has included a support library for earlier platforms.

 #1.
 Add multiDexEnabled = true in build.gradle